 - Income-eligible 3.5-5 year old children for ECEAP preschool program

 To get started, please complete this Child Development Services Interest Form.

 Join Our Team

-Due to COVID-19, the Center is only serving CPTC students and employees.
-As this ongoing public health crisis continues to evolve we hope to be able to serve community members.
+The Center is now serving CPTC students, employees and community members.
 Please fill out this Child Development Services Interest Form if you'd like to stay informed about future openings.

 |Age||4 weeks - 11 months||1 year - 2 1/2 years||2 1/2 years - 5 years||Kindergarten - 12 years|